An Ultimate Guide to All Beaches in Malta

 An Ultimate Guide to all beaches in Malta

-Blue Grotto is a very popular site across visitors and locals and Zurrieq Valley inlet offers excellent swimming opportunities.
+Blue Grotto is a very popular site among visitors and locals and Zurrieq Valley inlet offers excellent swimming opportunities for the adventurous.
 Entry into the water is from small rocky docks and the water is deep here, therefore only recommended for those who know how to swim well.

 It is a great area offering lovely views of the islet of Filfla and many viewing points spread along the coast.
 Wied iż-Żurrieq is also well known for its good restaurants.
 Therefore, I must say it is an ‘all in one’ kind of destination.
 Swimming is not the biggest attraction in the area, yet I wanted to mention it because of its unusual surroundings.